World of Warcraft: Music

-Almost all of the music in World of Warcraft is orchestral, with a wide variety of classical and folk instruments in harmony, often playing widely transformative, non-repetitive melodies.
-While the player is in game, music is usually playing from a set of tracks composed to match the mood of the type of environment your character is in such as "mountain", "forest", "plains", "jungle", et cetera; while some individual zones and cities such as Elwynn Forest and Thunder Bluff are given their own set of tracks.
-Some environments play different music depending on the time of day you are in them.

 The soundtrack for the original release of World of Warcraft was composed and arranged by Jason Hayes, Tracy W. Bush, Derek Duke, and Glenn Stafford and conducted by Eímear Noone.
 Most of the music from the game and the cinematic trailers was released in the official album on November 23, 2004, together with the collector's edition of the game.
 It is sold separately on one CD in the MP3 format.
 More music was composed for each of the game's expansions, which were also given their own album releases.

 On January 12, 2011, Alfred Publishing produced a sheet music series for vocalists, pianists, strings, and other instruments, World of Warcraft Sheet Music Anthology in solo and accompaniment formats with CD.
 These works include four pages of collectible artwork and vary by number of songs included.

 In 2018, a remix of the song from the game, "Hymn of the Firstborn Son", was nominated for "Best Game Music Cover/Remix" at the 16th Annual Game Audio Network Guild Awards.